WebMechanix/SimpleConsent/README.md

 Inside the `consentConfig.js` (or whatever you chose for a filename) file, you will need to define a global object called `consentConfig` (or whatever you chose for global object) that will be used to configure the consent manager behavior.
 This configuration object is merged with the default configuration object provided by the library allowing you to override any default settings.

+> [!TIP]
+> You can view the source of the `#default` property in the SimpleConsent class.
+Each configuration property is annotated with JSDoc comments to help you understand its purpose and structure.

 ```javascript
 window.consentConfig = window.consentConfig || {
   "consentModel": "opt-out",